veggiemonk/awesome-docker/README.md

 * Read this complete article: [Basics – Docker, Containers, Hypervisors, CoreOS](http://etherealmind.com/basics-docker-containers-hypervisors-coreos/)
 * [Docker Jumpstart](https://github.com/odewahn/docker-jumpstart/): a quick introduction
 * [Docker Curriculum](https://prakhar.me/docker-curriculum/): A comprehensive tutorial for getting started with Docker.
 Teaches how to use Docker and deploy dockerized apps on AWS with Elastic Beanstalk and Elastic Container Service.
-* Try [Panamax: Docker Management for Humans][panamax.io] It will install a CoreOS VM with VirtualBox and has nice front end
 * [Docker Toolbox](https://docs.docker.com/toolbox/overview/) - It's a **legacy desktop application** for quick setup and launch of a Docker environment on older Mac (10.10 and below) and Windows (8.1 and below) systems.
 On newer systems it's recommended to use the [Docker for Mac][docker-for-mac] or [Docker for Windows][docker-for-windows].
 * Check out [Docker Cheat Sheet][docker-cheat-sheet] by [@wsargent][wsargent] __MUST SEE__
 * [Docker Containers on the Desktop][jessblog] - The **funniest way** to learn about docker by [@jessfraz][jessfraz] who also gave a [presentation][jessvid] about it @ DockerCon 2015 (Tips: checkout her [dotfiles][jessfrazdotfiles] and her [dockerfiles][jessfrazdockerfiles])